 Augmented and virtual reality applications are widely used in various military branches to build massive simulation platforms.
 This renders an immersive way to train troops and optimize operations.

-VR provides soldiers with an environment of being a battle-like environment under complete safety.
-It includes computer-generated training by providing personnel with an opportunity to experience real armour, vehicles, and machines in a controlled environment.
+VR provides soldiers with an environment of being a battle-like environment in complete safety.
+It includes computer-generated training by providing personnel with an opportunity to experience real armor, vehicles, and machines in a controlled environment.

 Some uses are as follows: